 Freshen up your kitchen with spring herbs like parsley, dill, and chives.
 You can buy dried herbs at the grocery store, add fresh herbs to your fridge, or even grow them yourself!

 15. Declutter and organize your closet.

 Spring cleaning your closet can be stressful at times, but here are some good ideas that’ll help make it a bit easier!

 16. Start a farm on Stardew Valley.

-Over the course of 2020 and 2021, I’ve been gaming quite a bit.
+Over the course of the last couple years, I’ve been gaming quite a bit.
 I found Stardew Valley and it’s been such an awesome way to relax and lift my spirits.

 Here’s a link to the website if you want to learn more or try it out!

 All of these spring fragrances sound amazing! 💕

 18. Lie on the grass and daydream.